If you are an executor or probate professional responsible for insuring unoccupied property in probate, I know you have a lot to do and think about.

 Our policies benefit from our in-house claims service and zero policy or cancellation fees.
 This means that if you need to cancel the policy earlier than planned, you won’t be charged to cancel, and you will get a pro-rata refund representing the value of any unused cover.

-If you are a lay executor or solicitor with the occasional policy to insure, check out our Probate House Insurance Page for details and to get a quote.
+If you are a lay executor or solicitor arranging house insurance while waiting for probate, check out our Probate House Insurance page for details and to get a quote.
 A policy can usually be purchased online in two minutes or less.

 Rob is an ACII Chartered Insurance Broker, a Chartered Manager, and a Member of the Chartered Institute of Marketing.
 His background spans insurers, brokers, and Insurtechs, always focused on innovation, transparency, simplicity, and fair value.